nonsook/MedX-Pharmaceutical/README.md

 → There seems to be heavy reliance on a few key clients.

-- Geographic Revenue Distribution
+#### Geographic Revenue Distribution

-Michigan ($1.667M) and New York ($1,665M) generated the highest revenue.
+:small_blue_diamond: Michigan ($1.667M) and New York ($1,665M) generated the highest revenue.
 States like Nevada, Texas, Illinois, Montana, California, Arizona and Georgia also show strong engagement.

-Several states show no activity — signaling large space for expansion.
+:small_blue_diamond: Several states show no activity — signaling large space for expansion.

-### Recommendations
+### :bulb: Recommendations
 1. Expand Geographic Reach
 Target underserved regions with focused marketing and distributor partnerships.
 2. Deepen High-Value Segments